DigitalLeaves/SocialLoginForiOS/README.md

 # Integration

-The integration is divided in two parts: foreground and backend.
+The integration is divided in two parts: frontend App and backend.

 ## Foreground